 Joel’s Canvas talk will focus on the concept of ethical citizenship.
 Building a product across seven platforms at the scale of Google and Chrome is a huge privilege, and one that isn’t void of responsibility.
 Part of that responsibility is about being a good citizen – to the platform OS, the user, and the design system.
 He’ll walk through a Chrome Desktop project and how his team evaluated and executed a design system strategy that enables user personalisation while also honouring OS systems & patterns, looking at how ethics can scale without compromising craft and design excellence.

 Virgil Calejesan has been a UX Researcher at SpaceX since 2017, involved in designing experiences and interfaces, contributing software features for the engineering, production, and quality assurance of its Falcon 9 launch vehicle and Dragon spacecraft, as well as its global internet service, Starlink.
 He began his career in travel logistics, luxury hotels, and corporate event planning before taking the leap to industrial design.
 UX Research proved the gateway into the world of tech and he hasn’t looked back since.

-Bhavesh Vaghela is a Senior Product Owner at identity fraud, authorisation & authentication company Callsign.
+Bhavesh Vaghela is VP of Products at identity fraud, authorisation & authentication company Callsign.
 A digital craftsman at heart, he enjoys connecting people and ideas to inspire, innovate and co-create solutions.
 His passion is the intersection between humanity and technology and doing karmic good.
 His position at Callsign allows him to create products that solve the problems of identity, authentication and protecting the vulnerable from fraudsters.